apache/kyuubi/docs/client/kerberized_kyuubi.md

 The graph above shows a simplified kerberos authentication procedure:
 1. Kerberos client sends user principal and secret key to KDC.
 Secret key can be a password or a keytab file.
 2. KDC returns a `ticket-granting ticket`(TGT).
-3. Kerberos client stores TGT into a cache file.
+3. Kerberos client stores TGT into a ticket cache.
-4. JDBC client, such as beeline and BI tools, reads TGT from cache file
+4. JDBC client, such as beeline and BI tools, reads TGT from the ticket cache.
-5. JDBC client sends TGT and server principal to KDC
+5. JDBC client sends TGT and server principal to KDC.
-6. KDC returns a `client-to-server ticket`
+6. KDC returns a `client-to-server ticket`.
-7. JDBC client sends `client-to-server ticket` to Kyuubi server to prove its identity
+7. JDBC client sends `client-to-server ticket` to Kyuubi server to prove its identity.

 In the rest part of this page, we will describe steps needed to pass through this authentication.

-## Installing and Configuring the Kerberos Clients
+## Install Kerberos Client
 Usually, Kerberos client is installed as default.
 You can validate it using klist tool.

 Linux command and output: